 Being a coastal city, Puri has a variety of seafood available, make sure to taste some of the best-fried fish & prawns available on the sea beach.
 Catch the sunset at the beach and watch the market being set up while the sun sets for the day.
-Mornings and afternoon usually get really hot on the beach and so in the evenings, the markets are really crowded.
-Food in the state is really cheap, you can get a samosa at 3 INR, a tea at 5 INR (10 INR at the beach), bhelpuri at 20 INR.
+Mornings and afternoons usually get really hot on the beach and so in the evenings, the markets are really crowded.
+Food in the state is really cheap, you can get a samosa at 3 INR, tea at 5 INR (10 INR at the beach), and bhelpuri at 20 INR.
 While relaxing on the beach in the evening, do enjoy these little snacks from the religious city of Odisha.

 The state is famous for its hand-loom industry and clothes quality is beyond premium here.
-If you fancy a typical Indian style cotton sari, a suit or simple bed sheets, Puri is the place to shop for them.
-The market just opposite to the Sea beach is good for getting to know about the types of cloths.
-Even the market just opposite to the East gate of the Jagannath temple also have nice shops on hand looms, but being the prime spot from the city, that’s little expensive.
+If you fancy a typical Indian-style cotton sari, a suit or simple bed sheets, Puri is the place to shop for them.
+The market just opposite the Sea beach is good for getting to know about the types of clothes.
+Even the market just opposite the East gate of the Jagannath temple also has nice shops on hand looms, but being the prime spot from the city, that’s a little expensive.
 Wander around the market surrounding the beach and I’m sure you will not be disappointed and probably wouldn’t return empty hand 😀

 How to reach Puri

 Puri is well-connected through flights, trains, and roads.
 If planes are your pick, Bhubaneswar is the nearest airport and it will take about 2 hours to reach here.
-Despite having an international terminal at Bhubaneswar airport, it is a rather small airport.
-Baggage claim for us took as long as 30 minutes.
+Despite having an international terminal at Bhubaneswar Airport, it is a rather small airport.
+The baggage claim for us took as long as 30 minutes.
 So, keep this time frame in mind while planning your trip.

-Puri is also connected through trains and you can book a train directly from IRCTC.
+Puri is also connected by trains and you can book a train directly from IRCTC.
 If visiting via road, then the highway to Puri is well organized.